 special version of its service customized for nonprofit needs.

 Salesforce.com is considered an industry leader in business CRM.
 It's highly full-featured and customizable, and as such, it may be a more complex solution than smaller organizations are looking for.
 Having said that, there's also a large community of nonprofit users to draw expertise from if you opt for this solution.

 Price: The Salesforce Foundation offers a donations program whereby qualifying nonprofits can request a donated ten-user license, with the opportunity to purchase additional licenses or features at a discount.

-You may be familiar with Microsoft Dynamics CRM, which is available as a donation through TechSoup.
-Dynamics CRM Online is the new cloud CRM product from Microsoft.
-It can easily import records from Dynamics CRM, and its interface will be recognizable to Dynamics CRM users.
-Like Salesforce, Dynamics CRM Online offers a special version customized for nonprofit needs.
+You may be familiar with Microsoft Dynamics 365, the successor to Dynamics CRM.
+This cloud service from Microsoft can import records from Dynamics CRM, and its interface will be recognizable to Dynamics CRM users.
 Again, as an enterprise-level CRM database, it may be overkill for some smaller organizations in terms of staff investment.
 TechSoup offer licenses for the